Catahoula Leopard

 • Potential Challenges

-Like every dog, a Catahoula needs early socialization—exposure to many different people, sights, sounds, and experiences—when they’re young, and this should continue throughout their life.
+Like every dog breed, a Catahoula needs early socialization—exposure to many different people, sights, sounds, and experiences—when they’re young, and this should continue throughout their life.
 Socialization helps ensure that your Catahoula puppy grows up to be a well-rounded dog.
 Enrolling them in a puppy kindergarten class is a great start.
 Inviting visitors over regularly and taking them to busy parks, stores that allow dogs, and on strolls to meet neighbors will also help them polish their social skills.

-Physical Appearance
+Catahoula Leopard Physical Appearance

-Physical Appearance
+Catahoula Leopard Physical Appearance

 This dog boasts a unique and unmistakable appearance.
 Named for its leopard-like spots, the Catahoula Leopard Dog is visually stunning and striking.
 Two additional notable traits of the breed are its eyes and feet.
-The eyes are often blue but can also be differently colored or 'cracked,' where multiple colors appear within the same eye.
-The dog’s webbed feet are another distinctive feature, making them excellent swimmers.

 • Size